ravedappeport/dlrappeport/personal-site/content/posts/diamonds-forever.md

 <br>
 We shouldn't be shocked to find that there is a strong correlation between carat and price.
 Calculating an R^2 value for the graph above, I found that ~67% of the variation in log price is explained by carat.
 Its also apparent from the graph classifying a diamond as a "lab" or "loose" diamond has a large impact on price.

-## Sidebar...What the hell are lab diamonds any way?
+# What the hell are lab diamonds any way?

 [Lab diamonds](https://en.wikipedia.org/wiki/Synthetic_diamond#Gemstones) are real diamonds, full stop.
 In fact...